-Back in Victorian times, people knew how to ‘say it with flowers.’
-The 1800s were a buttoned-up era, with many taboos against expressing emotions.
-To get around the rules, people borrowed from an ancient language to convey their feelings.
-They used flowers and floral arrangements as coded messages.
+Back in the Victorian era, people really knew how to ‘say it with flowers.’
+The 1800s were a buttoned-up time, with many taboos against expressing emotions.
+So to get around the rules, people borrowed from an ancient language.
+They used flowers and floral arrangements to convey their feelings.

 Mother’s Day card circa 1890

-Sometimes referred to as floriography, the Language of Flowers can be traced back to ancient times.
+Sometimes referred to as floriography, the Language of Flowers can be traced to ancient times.
 This includes the Hebrew Bible, where plants and flowers often figure as symbols.
-The Song of Songs is one such example:
+Take, for example, this passage from the Song of Songs:

 I am the rose of Sharon, and the lily of the valleys.
 2.As the lily among thorns, so is my love among the daughters.
 3 As the apple tree among the trees of the wood, so is my beloved among the sons.
 I sat down under his shadow with great delight, and his fruit was sweet to my taste.
 Song of Songs 2:1-3